kks32/phd-thesis-template/README.md

 Download and exchange the new logos with `CUni.eps` and/or `CUni.pdf`.

-## _Q5_: Where can I find extra fonts (like Adobe Sabon, Adobe Utopia etc.)?
+## _Q5_: How can I use my favourite fonts (like Adobe Sabon, Adobe Utopia etc.)?

-This template uses Libertine fonts instead of Arial/Times/Sabon.
+This template uses Times and Latin Modern (as default) fonts.
+Libertine Font doesn't support Math (looking for a suitable alternative for Math font in Libertine).
-After you've installed the fonts, add somewhere in the preamble (before `\begin{document}`) the following command:
+After you've installed your custom/favourite fonts, add the following command in the preamble section within `\ifFontNotSet \fi`:

     \renewcommand\rmdefault{psb}